cristianoliveira/liquid-pdf-live/README.md

 npm run start
 ```

+## Usage

 This will launch the server, and you can access it at `http://localhost:3000`.

+Once it is running, add the `templates/` like this `{foobar}.liquid` and `{foobar}.json` to start
+generating PDFs.
+It **watches** for changes and automatically generates and reload the browser

-## Usage
+## CLI Usage

-To generate a PDF, use the following command:
+To generate a PDF on demand, use the following command:

 ```bash
 npm run generate -- <path-to-template-file>